6 investors and founders spotlight SaaS, B2B and medtech as Wroclaw’s hot startup sectors – TechCrunch

 Which are the most interesting startups in your city?

-Litteract, Brand24, Woodpecker.
+LitterAct, Brand24, Woodpecker.

 What are the tech investors like in Wroclaw?
 What’s their focus?

-Focus is on early seed startups.
+Focus is on early-seed startups.

 With the shift to remote working, do you think people will stay in Wroclaw, or will they move out?
 Will others move in?